OsaidB/DevTrack-Backend/README.md

+# ⚠️ THIS README FILE IS NOT UP-TO-DATE ⚠️
 # DevTrack Backend

 DevTrack is a web application designed for developers to manage tasks and projects effectively.
 It provides functionality similar to Trello and Jira but is focused solely on development tasks.
 The backend of this application is built using Spring Boot and provides RESTful APIs for managing projects, tasks, and user2 roles.